GSA/digitalgov.gov/content/resources/negotiated-terms-of-service-agreements.md

 type: guide
 guidenav: termsofservice
 summary: 'The list of free tools that have federal-compatible terms of service agreements.'
-deck: 'The list of free tools that have federal-compatible terms of service agreements.'
+deck: 'A list of free tools that have federal-compatible terms of service agreements.'
 aliases:
   - /resources/chatwing-federal-terms-of-service/
   - /resources/classmarker-federal-terms-of-service/